-Click the images to open up a downloadable file to print on your printer.
+Click the images below to open up a downloadable file to print on your printer.

 - I usually use white printer paper or card stock to print the labels and then cut them with a small paper cutter that I bought at the craft store.